-A landlocked region in the western Balkans, Kosovo is one of the most underrated and least explored places in southern Europe.
+A landlocked region in the western Balkans, Kosovo is one of southern Europe’s most underrated and least explored places.
 Yet, it has tremendous tourism potential for two main reasons.

 The first one is that it’s filled to the brim with historic sites and home to tons of cultural heritage.
 The second reason is the overwhelmingly beautiful nature in Kosovo, which is epitomized in and protected by the two majestic national parks in Kosovo.